Skip to main content

 They are secreted by various tissues in response to specific signals, traveling through the bloodstream to deliver critical orders.
 For instance, after a meal, peptides are released from your gastrointestinal tract to signal satiety to the brain and coordinate the processing of nutrients.

 Adipose tissue, your body’s fat stores, releases its own peptide messengers to inform the central nervous system about your long-term energy reserves.
-Even the heart itself produces peptides to manage and fluid balance when it senses it is under strain.
+Even the heart itself produces peptides to manage blood pressure and fluid balance when it senses it is under strain.
 When these signals become faint, confused, or ignored, the system begins to lose its balance, setting the stage for metabolic dysfunction and, subsequently, cardiovascular strain.

 Peptides function as the body’s essential molecular messengers, carrying vital instructions that coordinate metabolic processes and maintain cardiovascular equilibrium.